 - Place into a lightly buttered pan or dutch oven.

-- Use knife to cut an x-shaped criss-cross across the top and partially down the sides of the dough.
+- Use a pointed knife to cut a ¼"-½" deep x-shaped criss-cross across the top and partially down the sides of the dough.

 - Brush the top of dough ball with non-dairy milk.